aknochow/install-kcp/README.md

 ### Standard Install

-This will install kcp `v0.11.0` to /etc/kcp and enable/start the service on port 6443.
+Install kcp `v0.11.0` to /etc/kcp and enable/start the service on port 6443:

 `ansible-playbook install-kcp.yaml`
 ```